What happens in a general meeting?

 - Submitting recommendations and tasks to the Council

-- Acceptance of the activity report of the Executive Board
+- Acceptance of the activity reports of the Executive Board and the Chief Executive

 - Acceptance of the approved budget by the Council